 The Biology A Level that we offer is the AQA Biology course.
 The course contains 8 modules;

-These topics allow students to fully broaden their knowledge of traditional Biology (for example Cells and Biological Molecules) along with the new and exciting developments in the subject (for example the control of gene expression).
+These topics allow pupils to fully broaden their knowledge of traditional Biology (for example Cells and Biological Molecules) along with the new and exciting developments in the subject (for example the control of gene expression).
 The A Level is assessed through three, two hour long exams at the end of Y13.
 Paper one and two are a mixture of short and long answer questions (each contributing to 35% of the A Level), paper three consists of structured questions, including practical techniques, critical analysis of practical techniques and a written essay from a choice of two titles (contributing the final 30%).
-Practical skills are being assessed through recommended practicals completed throughout the duration of the course, students then gain either a pass or fail for their practical skills.
-In order to start the course students must have gained at least grade 6 in their GCSE Science exams.
+Practical skills are being assessed through recommended practicals completed throughout the duration of the course, pupils then gain either a pass or fail for their practical skills.
+In order to start the course pupils must have gained at least grade 6 in their GCSE Science exams.
 Biology is an excellent stepping stone for many Further Education courses for example Medicine, Veterinary Science, Dentistry, Natural Sciences, Midwifery, Radiology, Geography, Sports Science, Microbiology and so many more.

 In Chemistry A Level we study the AQA course.
-The students are assessed through a combination of long and short questions, including multiple choice questions.
+The pupils are assessed through a combination of long and short questions, including multiple choice questions.
 Listed below is the assessment schedule for A Level Chemistry, all assessments are in the summer of Y13.

 This Chemistry course is an ideal stepping stone to future study, laying the groundwork for further study in courses such as chemistry, medicine and pharmacy.

 In Physics A Level we study the AQA course.
-The students are assessed through a combination of long and short questions, including multiple choice questions.
+The pupils are assessed through a combination of long and short questions, including multiple choice questions.
 Listed below is the assessment schedule for A Level Physics, all assessments are in the summer of Y13.

 This Physics course is an ideal stepping stone to future study, laying the groundwork for further study in courses such as physics, engineering and mathematics for example.